kionchan7/CyberFastTrack_Spring2020/BM02/README.md

 # Cyber FastTrack Spring 2020
 # BM02 Solution
-We use buffer overflow to display the flag.<br />
+We use buffer overflow to display the flag.__
 BM02_1.PNG<br />
 We use IDA software to display the structure of this program.
 There are the exploitable(char const*) function and the read_flag(void) function.
 Also, there are some local variales that stored in the explotable() function.
 For a better understanding of the program, we need a gdb debugger.<br />
 BM02_2.PNG